axelarnetwork/axelar-examples/README.md

 This repo provides the code for several example dApps in the [Axelar Local Development Environment](https://github.com/axelarnetwork/axelar-local-dev).
 Examples contain both JavaScript and Solidity smart contract code.

-**Note:** Some example folders in this repo that are not documented below.
+**Note:** Some example folders in this repo are not documented below.

 ## One-time setup